 Because Florida began the drug court movement in the 1980s, it is possible to have these penalties reduced or removed by entering a treatment program through this court.
 This may include education at a Tampa Traffic Law & Substance Abuse Education Course School.

 Treatment Resources for Tampa, FL, Residents

 DOH for the state of Florida is a great resource for detox and rehabilitation options in Tampa or other locations in the state.
 A program administered with state and federal healthcare dollars is the Substance Abuse and Mental Health (SAMH) program through the Florida Department of Children and Families (DCF), which offers a recovery residence, referrals, and credentials for treatment programs.
 In addition to the SAMH program, DCF keeps a list of treatment providers all across the state, categorized by city; as they are listed in alphabetical order, Tampa’s treatment listings begin on page 78 of this 89-page document.

 Volunteers of America (VOA) has support group meetings, detox, residential treatment, and intensive outpatient treatment available to Tampa residents.
 Although it is religious-based, this treatment is free or low-cost for those who desperately need help.

-Psychology Today maintains an extensive list of drug abuse and addiction treatment providers in Tampa, Florida.
-In addition, the Substance Abuse and Mental Health Services Administration (SAMHSA) has a simple online search tool for behavioral health treatment, which includes detox, inpatient and outpatient rehabilitation, programs that use medication assistance like buprenorphine, and more.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has a simple online search tool for behavioral health treatment, which includes detox, inpatient and outpatient rehabilitation, programs that use medication assistance like buprenorphine, and more.